5G Primer

 While the above are but a few of the performance benchmarks for 5G networks, they illustrate the transformative nature of 5G.

-What will 5G mean for me?
+What does 5G mean for me?

 People will also be able to engage in more immersive experiences, whether at public events or from the comfort of home, through AR/VR and related technologies.

 Residents will be able to program appliances to operate only at times when energy rates are at their lowest via smart energy grid technology.
-And these are just a few of the potential ways in which 5G will change how consumers live and experience the world.
+And these are just a few of the ways in which 5G will change how consumers live and experience the world.

 But 5G is about much more than consumers.
 5G will have a significant impact on nearly every industry.
 Whether advanced manufacturing, healthcare, transportation, retail, natural resources, or urban planning, 5G will connect these industries and the people and machines that manage them so they can work smarter, more efficiently, and more productively.